Skip to content

 - ...

-Note that older hardware may not support certain video codecs and resolutions.
+Older Intel hardware may not support certain video codecs and resolutions.
 In this case, it is not possible to use hardware transcoding for these videos.
 We may later add a configuration option that allows you to downscale videos.

 NVIDIA Container Toolkit